The Discrete Fundamental Group of the Associahedron, and the Exchange Module: Discrete Homotopy Theory

-In practice, the easiest way to understand $A_1^q(\Delta,\sigma_0)$ is to consider an associated object called the connectivity graph.
+One way to understand $A_1^q(\Delta,\sigma_0)$ is to consider an associated object called the connectivity graph.

-\begin{definition} The connectivity graph $\Gamma^q_{max}(\Delta)$ is the graph whose nodes are in bijection with maximal simplices of $\Delta$.
+\begin{definition} The connectivity graph $\Gamma^q_{max}(\Delta)$ is the graph whose nodes are the maximal simplices of $\Delta$.
 There is an edge between node $\sigma$ and node $\tau$ if the simplices $\sigma$ and $\tau$ are $q$-near. \end{definition}

-It is easy to see that closed walks in $\Gamma^q_{max}(\Delta)$ based at $\sigma_0$ are in bijection with $q$-loops in $\Delta$ based at $\sigma_0$.
+Closed walks in $\Gamma^q_{max}(\Delta)$ based at $\sigma_0$ may be viewed as $q$-loops in $\Delta$ based at $\sigma_0$.
+It turns out that every $q$-loop is discrete homotopy equivalent to a loop corresponding to a closed walk in $\Gamma^q_{max}(\Delta)$.
 We will use loops and closed walks interchangeably because of this correspondence.

-The graph $\Gamma^q_{max}(\Delta)$ provides a link between discrete homotopy theory and classical homotopy theory.
-This link is shown in the following theorem.
+The graph $\Gamma^q_{max}(\Delta)$ provides a link between the $q$-discrete fundamental group of $\Delta$ and the fundamental group, $\pi_1$, of a related topological space.

 \begin{theorem}[\cite{bklw}, Theorem 5.16] $A_1^q(\Delta,\sigma_0) \simeq \pi_1(X_{\Gamma^q_{max}(\Delta)}, \sigma_0)$, where $X_{\Gamma^q_{max}(\Delta)}$ is the regular 2-cell complex obtained by attaching a 2-cell along the boundary of every 3- and 4-cycle of the graph $\Gamma^q_{max}(\Delta)$, and we use $\sigma_0$ to denote both a simplex in $\Delta$ and the corresponding node in $\Gamma$. \end{theorem}